 The Year 7 – 9 Curriculum is academically rigorous and is based largely around subject specialisms, but seeks to maintain the collaborative enquiry–based approach developed in the Junior School.
-The girls study English, Mathematics, Spanish, one additional Foreign Language (French, Mandarin or Latin with Classics), Biology, Chemistry, Physics, History, Geography, Religious Studies, Art, Technology, Computer Science, Music, Drama and Physical Education.
+The girls study English, Mathematics, two Modern Foreign Languages (from Spanish, French or Mandarin), Biology, Chemistry, Physics, History, Geography, Latin, Religious Studies, Art, Technology, Computer Science, Music, Drama and Physical Education.
 Library Education, Health Education, Current Affairs and Careers Guidance courses are also followed.

 In Years 10 and 11, pupils build a personalised programme that ensures breadth and balance.
 The curriculum is built on a firm academic base, choosing IGCSEs where appropriate to ensure stability, rigour and progression ton specialist A Levels.

 Pupils study the core subjects: English Language, English Literature, Mathematics, Spanish, at least one additional Modern Foreign Language and either Biology, Chemistry and Physics as separate GCSE subjects or a double GCSE in Core and Additional Science.
 In addition, pupils choose three of the following optional subjects: Art and Design, Classical Civilisation, Drama, French, Geography, History, Information Technology, Latin, Mandarin, Music, Physical Education, Religion, Philosophy and Ethics and Textiles.